ziyamohammad/currencttracker/README.md

 ## 🧹 Thought Process

 - CoinGecko provides stable, structured crypto market data — perfect for layout.
-- Binance WebSocket is ultra-fast and precise for updating prices live.
 - Combined both with React state to sync data streams in one dashboard.
 - Minimal dependencies; no chart libraries, just pure SVG.
 - Optimized for performance, even on slower connections.